PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/tags/add-edit-tags.md

 ---
-title: Add / Edit Store
+title: Add / Edit tag
 weight: 1
 ---

-# Add / Edit tags
+# Add / Edit tag

-While adding or editing tags, the following fields/drop downs/parameters are displayed:
+While adding or editing tag, the following fields/drop downs/parameters are displayed:

 1) Name

-This field is for the name of the tag, the field is mandatory.
-When trying to save without any name input, shows the message: "The name field is required."
+This field allows to fill the name of the tag and is mandatory.
+If the save button is pressed and if this field is empty, the following error message is displayed: "The name field is required."

 2) Language

-This is a drop-down menu for the language of the tag.
+This drop-down menu allows selecting the language of the tag and is mandatory.
 The default country (selected in International > Localization > Configuration) is selected by default.

 3) Products